ND0709/Network-Interfaces/README.md

-###Commit a Project to Git
+### Commit a Project to Git ###

  Git is a distributed version control system.Git is used from the configuration management.
+ Git Commit is used to save the snapshots of the working program into the version control database within the continuous interval.
+This committed snapshots the safe version of a project, it can not be changed unless you ask for it.

- In this project commit to git, the go file is created in the local repository and commit to the remote repository.
+ In this project commit to git, the go file is created in the local computer and pushed to the remote server.

- ##Requirements
+ ### Requirements

  Linux centos Operating system
 Linux Centos Operating system is used as the local computer with the working directory.
  Github.com
 Created a remote repository in the github account(ND0709/Network-Interfaces) Go language Programming
 Go file are created in the local repository to list the information about network interfaces.

+ ### Working process
+ In the local computer,
+ The working copy of the code file is created
+ This working copy is sent to the staging area using "git add" Then the staged copy is committed to the version control database using "git commit" When the code is ready, it can be pushed to the remote server using "git push".
+ Now the code is accessible globally from the remote server

- ##Initial configurations
+ ### Initial configurations
- How to setup

  Linux sytem

  * Check whether we have the updated versions of the following softwares using the terminal